Muchi Muchi Pork!: Release

 The Xbox 360 port features upscaled graphics, online leaderboards, support for vertically oriented monitors, as well as an optional rank meter.
 It was also included as part of the Cave Shooting Collection released on April 2, 2013.

 Matsuri Mode

 The first print of the port included a code to download a version of the game that features the bosses from the game Pink Sweets.
 This was a modified version of the game that CAVE had on display at one of their Matsuri Festivals.

 After the game's original bosses are destroyed, the player has to destroy one, or sometimes two additional bosses from Pink Sweets before the level is completed.
 All of the scoring mechanics in this mode are the same, with one exception.
 Every 10 million points, the player is awarded an extra bomb in addition to an extra life.
 This mode can also be downloaded from the DLC disc included in the Cave Shooting Collection.

+Boosted

+Muchi Muchi Pork & PinkSweets Boosted will feature the upscaled graphics and other features of Pink Sweets, along with a new arrangement of the soundtrack.